By: Ken DeSieghardt

 The Blue Valley (Kan.)
 School District has restarted its quarterly Blue Valley Today publication after a one-year hiatus.
 To find out more about the district’s thinking, contact Kristi McNerlin, chief communications officer, at [email protected].

 Ready to start your own district newsletter?
-Contact Rick Nobles, Patron Insight president, at
+Contact Ken DeSieghardt, Patron Insight Principal/Founder, at

 The Derby (Kan.)
 Public Schools, one of several school districts located on the outer rim of the state’s largest city, has long had a solid brand.
 Among the school districts located in suburban Wichita, Derby is known for its high-quality academics, array of extracurricular activities and strong athletics.

 It was also evident in the district that numerous school support buildings have been tugging on finances, due to a variety of reasons, including size constraints and building efficiencies.
 The city has also been experiencing growth and development in an area lacking a nearby elementary school.